Radiologic Technology: Applying for Professional Training

 Phone: (608) 263-8338

 Admission to UW Hospital and Clinics School of Radiologic Technology is highly competitive and granted to a limited number of applicants each year.
-A radiography student must be a mature, dependable person who is "people oriented" and genuinely interested in caring for individuals who are ill, injured, or disabled.
-All applicants are evaluated on the same basis regardless of race, sex, sexual orientation, handicap, religion, age, national origin or veteran's status.
+A radiography student must be a mature, dependable person who is "people-oriented" and genuinely interested in caring for individuals who are ill, injured or disabled.

 The following list offers a general description outlining the attributes of a successful candidate.